sublimetext-io/docs.sublimetext.io/docs/reference/completions.md

 ```

 **trigger**
-   Text that will be displayed in the completions list
+: Text that will be displayed in the completions list
   and will cause the `contents`
   to be inserted when chosen.

   You can use a `\t` tab character
-   to add a *hint* for the preceding trigger.
+  to add an *annotation* for the preceding trigger.
-   The hint will be displayed right-aligned,
+  The annotation will be displayed right-aligned,
   slightly grayed
   and does not affect the trigger itself.

 **contents**
-   Text to be inserted in the buffer.
+: Text to be inserted in the buffer.
   Supports the same string interpolation features
   as snippets.

   Refer to [Snippet Features][].

-[Snippet Features]: ../guide/extensibility/snippets.html#snippet-features
+[Snippet Features]: /guide/extensibility/snippets.md#snippet-features

-::: tip Note
+::: tip
 If you want a literal `$`,
 you have to escape it like this: `\\$`
 (double backslashes are needed